 What Is the Common Cold?

-These viruses are not contracted from being out in the cold or getting wet, despite the popular misconception, rather they are contracted by someone else that is sick.
-You will be more prone to getting the cold if you are tired, stressed, or have allergies.
+People "catch" the cold on a regular basis but what exactly are we catching?
+The cold is really a virus and it is usually the rhinovirus, coronavirus, respiratory syncytial virus, or parainfluenza virus.
+These viruses are not contracted from being out in the cold or getting wet, despite the popular misconception, rather they are contracted from someone else that has the virus.
+Because the cold is a viral infections, you will be more prone to catching it if your immune system is weakened because you are tired, stressed, or have allergies.

 Can a Pet Catch Your Cold?